 D. Between games.
 Five-minute rest periods are allowed between games.
 Players may leave the court.

-E. Postponed by referee.
-Any games postponed by the referee (due to weather) shall be resumed with the same score.
+E. Postponement.
+Any games officially postponed shall be resumed with the same score.

 Part 5.
 USHA Tournaments